British Dictionary (en_GB) — Forked by Marco A.G.Pinto

 I need to code a feature in my tool Proofing Tool GUI to extract PFX + SFX words.

-If one wants to do it hard, there is no other way, I must check word by word, it will take months/year(s), but it will be done.
+If one wants to do it hard, there is no other way, I must check word by word, it will take years, but it will be done.

 Adding new words: